- Learn and Network

 It is expected the group will meet virtually between 2-3 times a year and the rest of the time contributing to initiatives and activities.
 As this is a new initiative, the working group’s role will be reviewed in summer 2021.

-To apply to join the working group, you will need to complete the application form below and share details of your work experience, key achievements, career goals and motivations for joining, and submit it to Holly Mulvihill-Clark (firstname.lastname@example.org) by 2 November 2020.
+To apply to join the working group, you will need to complete the application form below and share details of your work experience, key achievements, career goals and motivations for joining, and submit it to firstname.lastname@example.org by 20 December 2020.

-If you are interested in accessing the outputs of the Network once its up and running, please register your interest with Holly on the email above.
+If you are interested in accessing the outputs of the Network once its up and running, please register your interest by emailing email@example.com.

 Working in partnership